Name: Jacqui Goring Organization: Stow Conservation Commission Phone: (978) 897-8615

 All of the properties are wooded with public access.

-Management site description:Stow Town Forest- large property with public access trails
+Management area description:Stow Town Forest- large property with public access trails

 Flagg Hill and Heath Hen- smaller properties with some trails; connected by trail system and by Heath Hill Meadow Brook